-- the goods were supplied not more than 4 years before the business was registered or was required to be registered
+- you supplied the goods not more than 4 years before the business was registered or was required to be registered

 - the goods were supplied to the person who is now registered for VAT

-- the goods were obtained for the business which is now covered by the VAT registration and related to its taxable activities – if the services related partly to taxable activities and partly to other activities, you must work out what proportion of the use of the services related to the taxable activities
+- Obtained goods for the business which is now covered by the VAT registration and related to its taxable activities – if the services related partly to taxable activities and partly to other activities, you must work out what proportion of the use of the services related to the taxable activities

-- you still hold the goods or they have been used to make other goods which you still hold
+- goods are still with you or they have been used to make other goods which you still hold

-- you compile a stock account of the goods – this must show the quantities of goods and the dates when you obtained them, and if you used any goods to make other goods, or disposed of them after you were registered for VAT, the account must give details, with dates
+- a stock account of the goods is maintained – this must show the quantities of goods and the dates when you obtained them, and if you used any goods to make other goods, or disposed of them after you were registered for VAT, the account must give details, with dates

-Remember, you cannot claim VAT incurred on goods which have been completely used up before registration.
+VAT incurred on goods which have been completely used up before registration can’t be claimed.

 But, you must reduce the VAT you deduct on stock for resale to account for any stock that is sold before you’re registered.